-1948, a key event occurred that was have long-ranging implications.
+1948, a key event occurred that would have long-ranging implications.
 During its first term in office, T.C.
-DOUGLAS’ CCF government created the SASKATCHEWAN ARTS BOARD (The second Arts Council in the world, modeled after The British Arts Council) through an Order-in-Council, Premier Douglas was quoted as saying:
+Douglas’ CCF provincial government created the SASKATCHEWAN ARTS BOARD, the second arts council in the world and modeled after The British Arts Council.
+Through an Order-in-Council, Premier Douglas was quoted as saying:

 Weyburn Arts Council was the first arts council established in Saskatchewan in 1964 by a City bylaw, and is governed by a 10-member volunteer board.

-The Council is funded by grants, fees, and donations which are graciously accepted.
-As we are a non-profit charitable organization, we are able to issue charitable donation receipts.
+The council is funded by grants, fees and donations which are graciously accepted.
+As a non-profit charitable organization, Weyburn Arts Council can issue charitable donation receipts.
 Legacies or bequeathments are accepted.

-Weyburn Arts Council is an affiliate of the Organization of Saskatchewan Arts Council and a member of the Museum Association of Saskatchewan.
-We are an advisory board overseeing the City Galleries (Allie Griffin, Credit Union, and Signal Hill) and programming.
-As well, we manage the City of Weyburn permanent Arts Collection.
+Weyburn Arts Council is an affiliate of the Saskatchewan Arts Council and a member of the Museum Association of Saskatchewan.
+We are an advisory board overseeing the City of Weyburn galleries (Allie Griffin, Credit Union and Signal Hill) and programming.
+As well, we manage the City of Weyburn permanent arts collection.